-Casitas and Villas can take three adults, or two adults and two children (under-5s go free; there's a daily $10 charge for breakfast, or $30 half-board) for under-12s.
-Beds for over-12s and adults cost $180 (plus a 10 per cent service charge a night).
+Casitas and Villas can take three adults, two adults and two or three children subject to approval (under-5s go free; there's a daily $20 charge for breakfast) for under-12s.
+Beds for over-12s and adults cost $190, excluding tax and includes breakfast.

 Children old enough to swim and enjoy the wide range of watersports and kids' club activities.

 The two- or four-bedroom villas work well for families, with a living/dining pavilion, outdoor lounge, private pool, and a handy cook and maid.